degski/non-zero-mutex/README.md

 **any entitiy that does not qualify for a free license is required to obtain a commercial license**.

 * any entity that requires a commecial license, should contact the admin of the repo;
-* the fee is based on last year's reported consolidated 12-month net turnover, hereafter 'the turnover';
+* the basis of the license-fee is last year's reported consolidated 12-month net turnover, everywhere 'the turnover';
-* the annual license-fee is calculated as **€0.015 of fee/€1'000.00 of turnover**, hereafter 'the fee';
+* the annual license-fee, hereafter 'the fee', is calculated as **€0.015 of fee / €1'000.00 of turnover**;
 * the fee is capped at €100'000;
 * the fee is due in €;
 * an implicit waiver is issued in case the annual fee does not surpass €100;
 * the licensing scheme can not be modified;
-* the license will lapse to a free license after 20 years.
+* the commercial license will lapse to a free license after 20 years.

 ### other license
 **send a proposal.**